-- Is a letter to allow your child to travel alone, with only one parent, or relatives.
+- Is a letter to allow your child to travel alone, or travel with only one parent, or relatives.

-- The Government of Canada strongly recommends that Canadian child carry a notarized consent letter.
+- The Government of Canada strongly recommends that Canadian children carry a notarized consent letter.

 - For the purposes of this consent letter, a Canadian child is defined as anyone who is under the age of majority (18 or 19, depending on the province or territory of residence).

 Is a travel consent letter legally required?

 - A consent letter is not a legal requirement in Canada, but it can simplify international travel for Canadian children, as it may be requested by immigration authorities when entering or leaving a foreign country or by Canadian officials when re-entering Canada.
 The letter demonstrates that Canadian children have permission to travel abroad from parents or guardians who are not accompanying them.